Skip to main content

 Waterproof Packing

-Use dry bags or rain covers for clothing, documents, electronics, wallet, and power bank.
+All luggage must be 100% waterproof.
+Use dry bags or hard cases for clothing, documents, electronics, wallet, and power bank.
+No partial waterproofing.
+Everything gets wet on this route.

 Personal Essentials